IntelliTect/Multitool/README.md

 See the CONTRIBUTING.md file [here](https://github.com/IntelliTect/Multitool/blob/main/CONTRIBUTING.md).

-If you have any problems, please feel free to check for existing [issues](https://github.com/IntelliTect/Multitool/issues) or open an [new issue](https://github.com/IntelliTect/Multitool/issues/new).
+If you have any problems, please feel free to check for existing [issues](https://github.com/IntelliTect/Multitool/issues) or open a [new issue](https://github.com/IntelliTect/Multitool/issues/new).